brucemcpherson/gasThreader/README.md

 GasThreader

-is my latest solution to these conundrums and has these features -Run stages in sequence
+is my latest solution to these conundrums and has these features
+- Run stages in sequence
--Automatically split stages of jobs into manageable chunks that can be run in parallel.
+- Automatically split stages of jobs into manageable chunks that can be run in parallel.
--Watch progress on a webapp dashboard.
+- Watch progress on a webapp dashboard.
--Persist all the results Server side, and have access to any previous stage.
+- Persist all the results Server side, and have access to any previous stage.
--Automatically reduce the results of parallel chunks.
+- Automatically reduce the results of parallel chunks.
--Be restartable (not yet, but soon)
+- Be restartable (not yet, but soon)